jayesbe/php-process-executive/README.md

 Usage
 -----

-Here is a sample implementation of a Symfony2 Command using ProcessExecute
+Here is a sample implementation of a Symfony2 Command using ProcessExecutive

 ```php
 namespace FooBar\AppBundle\Command;